On-line Te Reo Māori Dictionary

 Belonging to the past - nō

-Nō muri noa mai ka whānau mai ngā tamariki a Amaru rāua ko Aroha.
+Nō muri noa mai ka whānau mai ngā tamariki a Tame rāua ko Aroha.

-The children of Amaru and Aroha were born much later.
+The children of Tame and Aroha were born much later.

 Belonging to the past - nō